-The Geisinger Center for Clinical Studies (CCS) invites patients and members of the public to participate in medical research by joining a clinical trial.
+The Geisinger Cardiovascular Center for Clinical Research (CCCR) invites patients and members of the public to participate in medical research by joining a clinical trial.
 A clinical trial is a scientific study of how a medicine, device, or treatment works in people.
 It is an important step in finding ways to improve and maintain health.

 - A dictionary of medical language used in clinical trials.

 - Related links that provide additional information on clinical trials.